 About Baltimore-Washington International Thurgood Marshall Airport (BWI)

-Serving Baltimore and Washington DC, Baltimore-Washington International Thurgood Marshall Airport is the largest airport in Maryland.
-Our Baltimore/Washington International Thurgood Marshall Airport guide provides information on terminal services, public transport and accommodation.
+Baltimore-Washington International Thurgood Marshall Airport is the largest airport in Maryland and it serves Baltimore and Washington D.C.
+Our Baltimore-Washington International Thurgood Marshall Airport guide provides information on terminal services, public transport and accommodation.

 From Baltimore, take Russell Street south to the Baltimore-Washington Parkway, then follow the road south to the junction with Interstate 195.
 From here, merge left off the parkway onto Interstate 195 for the airport.

-Baltimore/Washington International Thurgood Marshall Airport is located 13km (8 miles) south of Baltimore and 45km (28 miles) north of Washington, DC.
+Baltimore-Washington International Thurgood Marshall Airport is located 13km (8 miles) south of Baltimore and 51km (32 miles) northeast of Washington, D.C.

 +1 410 859 7111

 Public transport road: